RSDKModding/RSDKv3-Decompilation/README.md

 * Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-CD-11-Decompilation`
 * Then run `make -f Makefile.msys2 CXXFLAGS=-O2 CXX=x86_64-w64-mingw32-g++ STATIC=1 -j5` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)

+## Windows UWP (Phone, Xbox, etc.):
+* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/win-uwp/dependencies.txt) to setup dependencies, then build and deploy via the UWP Visual Studio solution.
+* After install copy your `Data.rsdk` and `videos` folder into the apps localstate folder

 ## Mac:
 * Clone the repo, then follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project